MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 By default, a single suggestion is displayed.
 Select **Show more** and the suggestions are expanded to display up to three suggestions.

-If you have more than three suggestions, the **Show all** option is displayed.
-Select **Show all** to view all the available suggestions.
+If you've more than three suggestions, the **Show all** option is displayed.
+Select **Show all** to view the list available suggestions.

 > [!div class="mx-imgBorder"]
 > ![Auto capture all activity suggestions](media/auto-capture-premium-all-activity-suggestions.png "Auto capture all activity suggestions")